phalcon/blog/data/posts/2012/06/2012-06-02-phalcon-0-4-0-is-finally-here.md

 faster!

-As always lastest versions are available from the [download page](https://phalconphp.com/download), we hope you’re as pleased with these improvements as we are!
+As always lastest versions are available from the [download page](https://phalconphp.com/download), we hope you're as pleased with these improvements as we are!

 <3 Phalcon Team